MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript-af/CloudScript-af-context.md

 > * Use the context model when executing in the context of an Entity.

 ## Use the shared Title Authentication context model
-No matter the method for executing a CloudScript the Title Authentication context is always provided.
+No matter the method for executing a script the Title Authentication context is always provided.
 This includes the Title ID and Entity Token (see [GetEntityToken](https://docs.microsoft.com/rest/api/playfab/authentication/authentication/getentitytoken?view=playfab-rest) for more details) used to execute the CloudScript.
 Knowing this context allows you to make additional API calls in your CloudScript into PlayFab using the Server APIs.

 ```C#
 // Shared models